Looking for support for your finance function? Book a time with an expert.

 When to Use Interim CFO vs. Fractional CFO Services

-Interim CFOs typically engage in situations where a business is undergoing significant change, such as a merger or acquisition, or when a key executive departs.
+You might need to reach out to an interim CFOs when your business is undergoing significant change, such as a merger or acquisition, or when a key executive departs.
 In this scenario, the company needs a finance leader to support the company full-time through the transition.
-Fractional CFOs are engaged when the company needs to access executive leadership in finance, but the need does not require full-time involvement.
+On the other hand, Fractional CFOs are engaged when the company needs to access executive leadership in finance, but the need does not require full-time involvement.

 Hopefully, these insights have helped you understand some options when engaging a CFO.